B-metric spaces, fixed points and Lipschitz functions: Fixed points in b-metric spaces

-So, Theorem \ref{t1.Czerw} has the following corollary -- the analog of Banach contraction principle for b-metric spaces.
-The corollary illustrates how various types of relaxed triangle inequalities influence the form this principle takes.
+So, Theorem \ref{t1.Czerw} has as consequence the analog of Banach contraction principle in b-metric spaces.
+The following proposition also illustrates how various types of relaxed inequalities for the b-metric influence the form this principle takes.